 Bohemian glass, from the dark hinterland of Olde Worlde Bohemia to the crisp white tables of the European Elite, is a rags to riches story of epic proportions.

-Within a century they had evolved their art into some of the finest cut glass the world had even seen.
+Within a century, they had evolved their art into some of the finest cut glass the world had ever seen.

-At this time, against the popular myth, the glass was still lead-free, but strong enough to be cut with a wheel.
-The area was awash with silica and wood and so all the raw materials were at hand to begin the great journey of Bohemian Glass.
+At this time, against popular myth, the glass was still lead-free, but strong enough to be cut with a wheel.
+The area was awash with silica and wood, so all the raw materials were at hand to begin the great journey of Bohemian Glass.

-As practices evolved Bohemia Glass became famous for its beauty and wonderful colourations as artisans found ways to produce glass in a rainbow of different colours.
+As practices evolved Bohemia Glass became famous for its beauty and wonderful colourations as artisans found ways to produce it in a rainbow of different colours.

 Bohemian Glass Crystal

 With the later introduction of lead, Bohemia began producing finely worked crystal glass that excelled in both its cut and engraving.
 Bohemian Crystal is a glass of very high quality and brilliance.
 Its quality is dependent upon the proportions of raw materials used, and the Bohemian Glass crystal producers guard their formulae carefully.